Color Picker & Converter โ€” HEX, RGB, HSL, Contrast Checker

 • WCAG AAA contrast: ≥ 7:1 (normal text), ≥ 4.5:1 (large text)

-1. Pick a color visually with the color picker, type a HEX code, or drag the R / G / B / A sliders.
+1. Pick a color with the picker, type a HEX code, drag the R/G/B/A or H/S/L sliders, or grab any pixel on screen with the Eyedropper.

-2. The preview swatch updates in real time, showing your color with sample text and live WCAG contrast ratings for white and black text.
+2. The preview updates live, showing sample text and WCAG contrast ratings for white and black, plus the nearest named color.

-3. All six output formats (HEX, HEX8, RGB, RGBA, HSL, HSLA) refresh automatically.
+3. All six formats (HEX, HEX8, RGB, RGBA, HSL, HSLA) refresh automatically — click Copy on any one.

 What Is HEX vs RGB vs HSL?

-All three describe the same colors, just in different notations.
-HEX is compact and the most common form in CSS — #3B82F6 represents red, green, and blue channels in two-digit hexadecimal.
-RGB uses decimal numbers from 0–255 for each channel — easier to read and edit programmatically.
-HSL describes color in terms of hue (the color itself), saturation (how vivid), and lightness (how bright) — far more intuitive when you want to make a color "a bit darker" or "more washed out."
-The A in RGBA / HSLA / HEX8 is the alpha channel (transparency), from 0 (invisible) to 1 (fully opaque).
+All three describe the same colors in different notations.
+HEX is compact and the most common form in CSS — #3B82F6 encodes red, green, and blue channels in two-digit hexadecimal.
+RGB uses decimal numbers from 0–255 per channel, which is easier to read and edit programmatically.
+HSL describes color as hue (the color), saturation (how vivid), and lightness (how bright) — far more intuitive when you want a color "a bit darker" or "more washed out."
+The A in RGBA / HSLA / HEX8 is the alpha (transparency) channel, from 0 (invisible) to 1 (fully opaque).

 Common Uses for a Color Converter

-• Logo design — extract precise color values from references.
+๐Ÿ–ผ๏ธ Logo & brand workExtract precise color values from references.

-• Live WCAG contrast checker — instant AAA / AA / Fail ratings on white and black text.
+• โœ… Live WCAG contrast checker — AAA / AA / Fail on white and black

-• Alpha channel support — full transparency control with a checkered preview.
+• โœ… Alpha channel — full transparency with checkered preview

 Frequently Asked Questions